mikewitk/lighthouse-web-notes/react.md

 ## Dynamic Content

 One of the expressive powers of JSX is as a templating language.
-The idea is that we have some data, we feed it through a template, annd we jave markup that comes out.
+The idea is that we have some data, we feed it through a template, and we have markup that comes out.
 We could think of a template as **function** that takes *data in* and spits *markup out*

-Here's how we pu dynamic content in our markup, specifically, the current date and time.
+Here's how we put dynamic content in our markup, specifically, the current date and time.

 ```javascript
 const root = document.getElementById('root');